Here's a little bit about Life with Anna C!

 You'll read about a lot of financial hurdles we had to jump over the 5 years between getting married and buying our home in order to get our credit on track, things we did that hurt our credit and now how we're trying to repair it again.

-You'll hear me talk a lot about the importance of taking care of yourself as a woman first, then as a wife & mother.
-I know it's hard, we often forget that we can't take care of our family, if we're not 100%.
+Here on Life with Anna C, we talk a lot about the importance of taking care of yourself as a woman first, then as a wife & mother.
+I know it's hard, we often forget that we can't take care of our family if we're not 100%.

 How would you describe your typical day?